opengovsg/GoGovSG/README.md

 - A PostgreSQL database (for storing short-long URL mappings)
 - A Redis server (transient storage of sessions, one-time passwords, click statistics and frequently used shortlinks)

-Other infrastructure used in GoGovSG:
+Other optional infrastructure used in GoGovSG:
 - Serverless functions (for migrating user links)
 - Batch jobs (for backups of our database to external source)